Pixel Tablet

-The Pixel Tablet is an Android tablet designed, developed, and marketed by Google as part of the Google Pixel product line.
-It was previewed at the Google I/O keynote in May 2022 and announced in May 2023.
+The Pixel Tablet was an Android tablet designed, developed, and marketed by Google as part of the Google Pixel product line.
+It was previewed at the Google I/O keynote in May 2022 and was shown again at the 2022 Made by Google event and announced during Google I/O on May 10, 2023 alongside the Pixel 7a and the Pixel Fold.
 It was released in June 2023.
 At launch, a charging speaker dock was sold with each device.
 However, a standalone version without the dock was released on May 14, 2024.

 History

 In June 2019, Google told Business Insider and Computerworld that its hardware division would no longer develop tablets, following the lackluster reception to the ChromeOS-powered Pixel Slate tablet introduced the previous year.
 Production was halted on a successor to the Pixel Slate as well as two unannounced tablets, with the company refocusing its attention on the Pixelbook laptop series.
 In March 2022, 9to5Google reported that the company was developing a Google Assistant–powered smart display similar to the Nest Hub with a detachable tablet-style screen.
 On May 11, during the 2022 Google I/O keynote, Google unveiled a preview at an upcoming Pixel-branded Android tablet powered by the Google Tensor system-on-chip (SoC), to be released the following year.
 The tablet was certified by the Universal Stylus Initiative later that month, indicating support for stylus pens.
 Google officially announced the Pixel Tablet at the 2022 Made by Google event on October 6.
 In April 2023, the Pixel Tablet was approved by the Federal Communications Commission.
 Google revealed additional details about the device during the annual Google I/O keynote on May 10, 2023.